 Single Of The Week: Dele Sosimi – Too Much Information (Said Vocal Remix) (Fatsouls Records)

-You might remember us recently memtioning the release of ‘TMI (Too Much Information)’ on these shores.
+You might remember us recently memtioning the release of ‘TMI (Too Much Information)’on these shores.
 Back then, Dele Sosimi would share the duties with Bad Zuke with rework courtesy of DJ Spen and Thommy Davis.
-Three months have gone now and this explosive and lyrically so up-to-date jam looks set to find extra exposure on the ‘Fatsouls Essential vol. 2’ compilation.
+Well, 3 months have gone now.
+And this explosive and lyrically so up-to-date jam looks set to find extra exposure.
+This time on the ‘Fatsouls Essential vol. 2’ compilation.
 And for that, it receives some extra remixing treatment.
 This time, by the likes of DJ Said who adds a subtle House rhythm pattern to it.
 Although remaining true to its original spirit.

 Enough reasons that fully justify its presence as our Single Of The Week.
 Don’t you think?